Wanderzest

 📋 Recipe

-Experience the perfect balance of sweetness and texture with this classic pavlova recipe.
-With a crispy crust and a soft, marshmallow-like center, it's a simple yet beautiful dessert that will delight your taste buds!
+Experience the perfect balance of crispy and fluffy texture with this Classic Pavlova.
+With a crunchy crust and a soft, marshmallow-like center, it's a simple yet beautiful dessert that is perfect for any holiday or occasion!

 Ingredients